New Mexico Payroll Information

 New Mexico Wage Payment Requirements

-All employees are covered, except those specifically exempt by statute; among those exempt are agricultural employees.
+The state of New Mexico covers all employees, except those specifically exempt by statute; among those exempt are agricultural employees.

 Frequency of Payment